UKTV: U&Gold

 U&Gold focuses on comedy and was, until 2008, the flagship channel of the UKTV network.
 It launched on 1 November 1992 as UK Gold, making it the oldest channel of the network as well.

 UK Gold originally operated as a joint venture between Thames Television and BBC Enterprises to show reruns of their archive programming.
 Within the launch of the UKTV network and as the years went on, the output of UK Gold (renamed UKTV Gold in 2004) was mainly British comedy programmes and sometimes feature-length films.
 These are a combination of internally produced shows and repeats of shows from the BBC and ITV archives.
 In recent years, original programmes have aired on the channel and the American version of Dancing with the Stars has had its first UK airing on the channel.

-UKTV Gold was relaunched as G.O.L.D.
-(Go On Laugh Daily) on the morning of 7 October 2008 as it transitioned exclusively to comedy programmes, with the entertainment programming moving to Watch (U&W).
+UKTV Gold was relaunched as GOLD (Go On Laugh Daily) on the morning of 7 October 2008 as it transitioned exclusively to comedy programmes, with the entertainment programming moving to Watch (U&W).
 The channel rebranded again to simply Gold in 2010.

 The channel rebranded to U&Gold on 7 November 2024.